ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 <!-- The s390x note stays on staging until 7/31 when LinuxONE VSI is available in production -->

-The Madrid region only supports dedicated host profiles with instance storage.
+For x86-64 dedicated host profiles, the Madrid region only supports dedicated host profiles with instance storage.
 {: important}

 The following profile families are available: